Troubleshoot etherCAT

 A record of system events like:

-• [ERROR] - Information about non functional system activities
+• [ERROR] - Information about failed system activities

-• [FATAL] - The system crashed, resulting with a massage what went wrong, used to trouble shoot.
+• [FATAL] - The system crashed, resulting with a massage what went wrong.

 Dmesg